jamesaucode/tsproj/README.md

 ### This is a basic project to familiarize myself with Nextjs, writing Nodejs, user authentications and session management.

 ### Built with HTML, CSS, React, NextJS, NodeJS, MongoDB.

+## Why ?
+- Besides wanting to familiarize myself with Nextjs and React, I wanted to build a web application for students to easily share their study resources and form study groups!